mifi/lossless-cut/README.md

 ## Features
 - Lossless cutting of common video and audio formats
+- Lossless merge of files (identical codecs)
+- Lossless extracting of all streams from a file
 - Take full-resolution snapshots from videos in JPEG/PNG format
-- Change rotation/orientation metadata in videos.
-Great for rotating phone videos that turns out the wrong way without actually re-encoding the video.
 - Manual input range of cutpoints
 - Can include more than 2 streams or remove audio track (optional)
+- Apply timecode offset
+- Change rotation/orientation metadata in videos.
+Great for rotating phone videos that come out the wrong way without actually re-encoding the video.

 ## Installing / running